acorrenson/Pacte/README.md

 # Pacte

-A self contained OCaml parser combinator library with enphasis on expressivitiy and error report
+A self contained OCaml parser combinator library with emphasis on expressivity, minimality and error report